ESP32DE/Jack_of_all_IoT_trades/README.md

 There is a try **_to build in_** many optional IoT / IoE things by adaption breakouts step by step on this board that this board becomes an education character for hobbyists, students, teachers and professional engineers.

-It comes with arduino friendly form size and [https://github.com/espressif/arduino-esp32](Arduino core for the ESP32 support).
+It comes with arduino friendly form size and [Arduino core for the ESP32 support](https://github.com/espressif/arduino-esp32)

 Also get support for [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) the official development framework for ESP32.